Skip to contents

 Value

 Invisibly returns the lattice plot object.
-The plot is generated on the current graphics device.
+The plot is rendered on the current graphics device.

 Details

-• Uses Nature Genetics style color palette (white to orange to red to dark red)
+• Uses a Nature Genetics style color palette (white to orange to red to dark red).

-• Hierarchical clustering reordering is enabled by default to group similar individuals
+• Hierarchical clustering reordering (Ward.D2) is enabled by default.

-• Shows distribution of lower triangular elements (excluding diagonal)
+• Shows the distribution of lower-triangular elements (pairwise kinship).

 Interpreting Relationship Coefficients

-• Diagonal elements = 1 + F (where F is the inbreeding coefficient)
+• Diagonal elements = 1 + F (F = inbreeding coefficient).

-• Off-diagonal elements = 2 x kinship coefficient
+• Off-diagonal elements = 2 × kinship coefficient.

 See also